onnx/onnx-mlir/docs/UpdatingLLVMCommit.md

 Rather than picking independent LLVM commits from other `mlir`-related projects, we levarage the _green_ commits identified by `Torch-MLIR`.
 These are updated weekly in the following Issue in the `Torch-MLIR` github project: https://github.com/llvm/torch-mlir/issues/1178.

-We've started an update rotation that id described [here](https://github.com/onnx/onnx-mlir/wiki/LLVM-Update-Schedule).
+We've started an update rotation that is described [here](https://github.com/onnx/onnx-mlir/wiki/LLVM-Update-Schedule).

 ## What is the update process?